dougbutner/web-4/README.md

 ## Why can't web 2 or 3 be used for Time Tokens?

 Of course they can!
 It's just not viable to fulfill all principles of web 4 (democracy), but can be done.
 Web 2 is not a viable candidate for provable democracy because the federated nature means that your biometric data **must be trusted** to a third party, possibly a large corporation or malicious actor.

-> Provable democracy cannot be fully achieved in web 3 itself because there is no control over how many accounts a user may own.